Hacking Dark Roast – Tips on Brewing a Better Bold Coffee

 Putting it All Together

 To hack the best dark roast coffee, I will use fresh coffee beans that are just a few days off roast.
 I will only buy or roast enough beans that I plan on consuming that week.
-I will grind my coffee just prior to brewing.
+I will grind my coffee just before brewing.
 I will use a lower brewing temperature and brew/pour just enough for a small or medium-sized mug.
 If I want more coffee, I will brew (or pour) again.
 If I can’t home roast, I will find a local roaster and time my visits for optimal freshness.

 Making coffee with the AeroPress.